 Mommy Makeovers Austin, Texas

-Pregnancy can its toll on a woman’s body, often resulting unwanted changes to the belly and breast areas.
+Pregnancy can take its toll on a woman’s body, often resulting in unwanted changes to the belly and breast areas.
 Sagging, deflated breasts, enlarged areolas, stretched nipples, stretch marks on the abdomen and breast, and a prominent tummy with stretched skin are common side effects of pregnancy and breast feeding.
 Having healthy children is definitely worth it, but it is frustrating that no amount of exercise and dieting seems to fix these breast and body issues.
 In some women, everything does return to their pre-pregnancy condition, though in most the skin is stretched beyond repair, the abdominal muscle separate (diastasis recti), and the breasts stretch and lose volume.
 Weight gain during pregnancy, multiple pregnancies, genetics and skin quality all factor into the amount your body changes after pregnancy.
 The good news is that a mommy makeover is designed to reverse the effects of pregnancy on the breasts and body in one surgical procedure.

 What Are My Options?